Chris Lattner: Google

 Lattner served as the Senior Director and Distinguished Engineer, TensorFlow Infrastructure and Technologies at Google from August 2017 to January 2020.

 MLIR

 While working at Google, Lattner was the co-founder of MLIR compiler infrastructure, a compiler that aims to address software fragmentation, improve compilation for heterogeneous hardware, significantly reduce the cost of building domain-specific compilers, and aid in connecting existing compilers together.

 SiFive

 Lattner joined SiFive in January 2020 as the President of Platform Engineering, leading the RISC-V Product and Engineering organizations (everything excluding HR, finance, sales, and customer support).

 Modular

 In 2022, Chris Lattner, alongside his co-founders, established Modular AI, a company that is building an Artificial Intelligence (AI) developer platform.
 Their first products are the Mojo programming language and an inference engine.
 Mojo is an alternative to NVIDIA's CUDA language focused on programming for AI applications.

 Lattner is the current CEO of Modular AI.
+In June 2026, Modular announced it had agreed to be acquired by semiconductor and manufacturer Qualcomm.